 “At Trinity, you get to complete a project, move on to the next one, and it’s just so satisfying to see a project all the way through.”

 Any number of universities can conduct high-impact research with undergraduates.
 But, Cooley explains, you’d be hard-pressed to find another place that teaches students that chemistry between the people in a lab can be just as powerful a tool.
 “We’ve bonded well,” Cooley says.
 “We do a lot of fun science, and work really hard, but we also have a great time together, developing relationships.
 And that’s one of the beautiful things about Trinity.”

-Jeremy Gerlach is Trinity’s brand journalist, and a C- chemistry student.
+Jeremy Gerlach is Trinity’s brand journalist, and was a C- chemistry student back in the day.
 Email him at jgerlach [at] trinity.edu, or find him on Instagram and Facebook.